happinessEngineer/activity-growth-engineer/README.md

 In your solution, leverage as many of the existing conventions and files in this project as appropriate.

 For bonus points, paste any AI-mediated work / chats / artifacts into `ai_coding_log.md`.
-If you're using something like cursor and do md-driven coding, include that as well, along with anything else that might be helpful.
+If you're using something like cursor and want to showcase any of your workflows include that as well.

 ## Project Structure
 - `src/App.tsx` - Main application component with paywall UI